Inductor

 Parasitic sequential resistance.
 The series resistance can be used to represent the ohmic resistance of the winding or the resistance caused by the skin effect.

-Parasitic parallel conductivity.
-Modeling some circuits may require a small parallel conductivity.
+Parasitic parallel conduction.
+Modeling some circuits may require a small amount of parallel conduction.